Interface recombination in Ga- and N-polar GaN/(Al,Ga)N quantum wells grown by molecular beam epitaxy: RESULTS and DISCUSSION

 If not complexed to other point defects, C, O and B are not expected to act as nonradiative centers in nitrides and can be further disregarded \cite{Mattila1997,Ramos2002}.
 In contrast, following the work of Young \etal{Young2016}, Ca appears as a common impurity in MBE grown nitrides potentially acting as a strong nonradiative recombination center \cite{Shen2017}.
 Ca is expected to stem from the substrate surface and to segregate on the growth front where it gradually incorporates in the layer, at higher rates for lower growth temperatures.
 Fairly high amounts of Ca are detected in the Ga- and N-polar GaN buffers of the investigated samples, with respective concentrations of $8\times 10^{17}$ and $8\times 10^{16}$\,cm$^{-3}$.
 We recall that these layers were grown at about $700$ and $715$\degC{}, respectively.
-Ch\`eze \etal{Cheze2018} have also reported a slightly larger Ca concentration of $3$ -- $5 \times 10^{17}$\,cm$^{-3}$ for a N-polar GaN buffer grown by PA-MBE at $730$\degC{} whereas Young \etal{Young2016} found only $8 \times 10^{15}$\,cm$^{-3}$ of Ca impurties in a Ga-polar GaN buffer grown by NH$_3$-MBE at $820$\degC{}.
+Ch\`eze \etal{Cheze2018} have also reported a slightly larger Ca concentration of $3$ -- $5 \times 10^{17}$\,cm$^{-3}$ for a N-polar GaN buffer grown by PA-MBE at $730$\degC{} whereas Young \etal{Young2016} found only $8 \times 10^{15}$\,cm$^{-3}$ of Ca impurities in a Ga-polar GaN buffer grown by NH$_3$-MBE at $820$\degC{}.
 Hence, in addition to the growth temperature \cite{Young2016}, the Ca incorporation rate appears to be drastically affected by the MBE growth method and the crystal orientation.
+Here, unlike in Ref. [\onlinecite{Young2016}], the reservoir of Ca at the growth front does not deplete after growth of several hundreds of nm of GaN with a Ca concentration above $5\times 10^{17}$\,cm$^{-3}$.
+This finding indicates a comparatively large amount of Ca initially present at the substrate surface prior the growth ($>0.1$\,ML), which likely originates from the chemomechanical polishing of the freestanding GaN substrates used here and also in the study of Ch\`eze \etal{Cheze2018}.

 In the GaN/(Al,Ga)N heterostructures, the impurity concentration is seen to increase by $25\%$, as compared to the GaN buffers for Ca and B atoms.
 Note that the large increase of the signal close to the surface corresponds to surface contamination.
 In the case of O, the large surface related signal prevents an unambiguous determination of the O content in the heterostructure.
 It is likely the presence of Al which triggers the observed increased levels of Ca and B impurities within the heterostructures, as already reported for O incorporation during growth of (Al,Ga)N \cite{Kim2001} or III-As \cite{Achtnich1987,Achtnich1989}.